auth0/docs/articles/extensions/custom-social-extensions.md

 ## Optional: Set up Basic Authentication

-By default, when invoking the __Token URL__ to exchange the authentication code for an access_token, Auth0 will provide the `client ID` and `client secret` as part of the body of the POST.
+By default, when invoking the __Token URL__ to exchange the authentication code for an Access Token, Auth0 will provide the `client ID` and `client secret` as part of the body of the POST.
 Some identity providers require [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), which involves providing those same credentials in a HTTP header.

 If the identity provider requires Basic Authentication, you can be use the __Custom Headers__ setting with a JSON object like this: